Without a moments notice, two steps and we were in the air flying higher and higher than all of the other coloured ‘chutes.

 We soared up and over the town and did some “acrobatics” over the lake.
 Mike took some photos and videos on his GoPro which had a fiercely long extendable pole, and I snapped a few shots on my own cam before returning to still ground.
 The flight lasted around 30mins.

 We hopped in the jeep back to Pokhara where the office team speedily copied the memory card to cd.
-We left exhilarated, with a hard copy of the experience in hand which twinkled in the sunshine.
+We left exhilarated, with a hard copy of the experience in hand which twinkled in the sunshine, and a hop in our step.

 *I paid 6500 Nepali Rupees for a 30minute flight including video and photos.